Glossary of Terms

 Description – The full descriptive name of a data item, such as a course or status code.
 Most descriptions are user defined via the Table Editor program according to the particular needs of a district.
 Descriptions are assigned codes.
 In reports, the codes are often used instead of the full length descriptions, in order to save space.

-District – The jurisdiction to which a school is assigned.
+District / Charter– The jurisdiction to which a school is assigned.

 Edit statement – A statement which defines records to be edited, and the information which will be modified.
 May be implemented using SQL in the Database Manager program.